Paul-Runge/module-1-challenge/README.md

 I adjusted indentations, renamed tags for semantic purposes, updated title, added meta elements for SEO, and corrected an inactive internal link.

 ### CSS
-Here I adjusted a background color to improve contrast ratio and consolidated selectors in order to provide a more easily navigable codebase.
+Here I adjusted background color to improve contrast ratio.
+As well, selectors were consolidated and moved to mirror HTML semantic flow in order to provide a more easily navigable codebase.

 ### Github
 Any changes made were regularly committed to the main branch of the associated GitHub repository.